Adamstown Rifle Range

 Additional Information

-Union St
+Union Street

-One piece of information that I deliberately excluded from the published article, to keep it simple, was that the main shopping street of Adamstown that we now know as Brunker Rd, was originally called Union St. A real estate poster from 1921 shows the tram line running along Brunker Rd to the terminus at the Public School.
+One piece of information that I deliberately excluded from the published article, to keep it simple, was that the main shopping street of Adamstown that we now know as Brunker Road, was originally called Union Street.
+A real estate poster from 1921 shows the tram line running along Brunker Rd to the terminus at the Public School.
 South of Glebe Rd, the roadway narrows and becomes Union St.

 Portion of real estate poster from 1921 showing Union St Adamstown.
 University of Newcastle, Cultural Collections.